jupyterlab/jupyterlab-data-explorer/README.md

 [![Stability Experimental](https://img.shields.io/badge/stability-experimental-red.svg)](https://img.shields.io/badge/stability-experimental-red.svg) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-data-explorer/master)

-## Project Vision

-We have articulated our vision for this project as a ["Press Release from the Future"](./press_release.md).
-We are now pursing that vision to make it a _reality_.
-Have feedback or want to get involved?
-[Post an issue!](https://github.com/jupyterlab/jupyterlab-data-explorer/issues/new)

 * Bring any data type you can imagine! **Extensible** and **type safe** data registry system.
 * Register **conversions** between the different data types.
 * Data changing on you?
 Use [`RxJS` **observables**](https://rxjs.dev/) to represent data over time.